dragoncoder047/thuepaste/README.md

 ## Does it halt?

-*I'm fully aware that the [halting problem](https://en.wikipedia.org/wiki/Halting_problem) is unsolvable.
-This is only an approximation to it.*

 The algorthm I use has changed considerably since I frist concieved it, and it now constitutes three different 'passes' which are all different approaches.
 Strangely, I thought of the 'third pass' first, then the second, then the first!

 ### First Pass: Cycle Detection